-This subclause(#1304) illustrates the power save mechanisms for HE STAs using the(#1601) random access procedure (see 25.5.2.6.2 (Random access procedure)).
+This subclause(#1304) illustrates the power save mechanisms for HE STAs using the(#1601) random access procedure (see 25.5.2.6.1 (Random access procedure)).

-An HE AP may indicate values of one or multiple Trigger frame start time(s) for random access in the broadcast TWT element that is included in the Beacon frame as described in 25.7.3.2 (Rules for TWT scheduling STA)(#723).
-The power save operation with the indication of one value of Trigger frame start time in a Beacon for random access is shown in Figure 25-8 (Trigger frame (TF) start time in the Beacon frame for power save operation with random access operation(#2852)).
+An HE AP may indicate values of one or multiple start time(s) of Trigger frame(s) for random access in the broadcast TWT element that is included in the Beacon frame or a management frame as described in 25.7.3.2 (Rules for TWT scheduling STA)(#723).
+The power save operation is shown in Figure 25-8 (Trigger frame (TF) start time in the Beacon frame for power save operation with random access operation(#2852)) with the indication of the start time for a Trigger frame for random access in a Beacon .